aws-samples/example-step-functions-integration-api-gateway/README.md

 ```

 ## Resources

+See this [AWS compute blog](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) for more information on the Step Functions service integration with API Gateway.

 See the [AWS SAM developer guide](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) for an introduction to SAM specification, the SAM CLI, and serverless application concepts.